mercury0100/pyceptron/README.md

 # Pyceptron
-Python library for implementing a multilayer feedforward perceptron for arbitrary inputs and outputs
+Python library for implementing a multilayer feedforward perceptron for arbitrary inputs and outputs.
+The following modules are currently in development:

+1. ReLU activation
+2. Weight Decay
+3. Momentum in SGD
+4. Dropout
+5. Softmax and cross-entropy loss
+6. Mini-batch training
+7. Batch normalisation

 ## Basic usage: